-The increase in organic sales was primarily due to overall higher volumes for Equipment & Instruments, CAD/CAM, and Endodontic and Restorative Consumables products, as a result of favorable market trends and demand, as well as a benefit from price increases.
-The organic sales growth was partly suppressed by ongoing global supply chain constraints, particularly for certain Equipment & Instruments products which rely on electrical components.
+The increase in organic sales was primarily due to overall higher volumes for Equipment & Instruments, CAD/CAM and Implants products, as a result of favorable market trends and demand, as well as a benefit from price increases implemented in the prior quarter.
+The organic sales growth was partly suppressed by supply chain constraints, particularly for Equipment & Instruments products in the European markets.